 Each morning there is a new batch to be disposed of.

 Even in paradise there are chores.
 For every happy tourist in a beach chair there are two or three locals working behind the scenes..

-It doesn’t take more than a smell to know that shoveling seaweed is a job waiting for television’s Mike Rowe.
+It doesn’t take more than a smell to know that shoveling seaweed is a job waiting for Mike Rowe to put on television..